Julia Margaret Cameron: England

-Perhaps to be closer to their two children, the Camerons retired to England in 1845, where they took part in London's artistic and cultural scene.
-Julia often visited Little Holland House in Kensington, London, where her sister, Sara Prinsep, oversaw a literary and artistic salon "of Pre-Raphaelite painters, poets, and aristocrats with artistic pretensions".
-Here, she met many of the well-known subjects of her later portraits, including Henry Taylor and Alfred Tennyson.
+The Camerons moved to England in 1845, where they took part in London's artistic and cultural scene.
+Julia often visited Little Holland House where her sister, Sara Prinsep, oversaw a literary and artistic salon "of Pre-Raphaelite painters, poets, and aristocrats with artistic pretensions".
+Here, she met many of the subjects of her later portraits, including Henry Taylor and Alfred Tennyson.

 Daphne du Maurier describes the scene:The nobilitee, the gentree, the litherathure, polithics and art of the counthree, by jasus!
-It's a nest of proraphaelites, where Hunt, Millais, Rossetti, Watts, Leighton etc, Tennyson, the Brownings and Thackeray etc and tutti quanti receive dinners and incense, and cups of tea handed to them by these women almost kneeling.Benjamin Jowett echoed this when describing Cameron's reverence to these creative personalities after a later visit to the same salon-like atmosphere at Freshwater, "She is a sort of hero-worshipper, and the hero is not Mr Tennyson – he only occupies second place – but Henry Taylor."
+It's a nest of proraphaelites, where Hunt, Millais, Rossetti, Watts, Leighton etc, Tennyson, the Brownings and Thackeray etc and tutti quanti receive dinners and incense, and cups of tea handed to them by these women almost kneeling.Benjamin Jowett echoed this when describing Cameron's reverence to these artists and poets after a later visit to Freshwater.
+The same salon-like atmosphere was present.
+"She is a sort of hero-worshipper, and the hero is not Mr Tennyson – he only occupies second place – but Henry Taylor."

 In 1847, she was writing poetry, had started a novel, and published a translation of Gottfried August Bürger's Leonora.

-In 1848, Charles Cameron retired fully and invested in coffee and rubber plantations in Ceylon, becoming one of the island's largest landowners.
-The Camerons settled down in England, first in Tunbridge Wells in Kent, where they were neighbours of Taylor, then to East Sheen in 1850.
-During this time, Cameron became a member of a society for art education and appreciation and George Frederic Watts started working on a painting of Cameron (which is now in the National Portrait Gallery).
+In 1848, Charles Cameron retired and invested in coffee and rubber plantations in Ceylon, becoming one of the island's largest landowners.
+The Camerons settled in Tunbridge Wells in Kent, where they were neighbours of Taylor, then moved to East Sheen in 1850.
+During this time, Cameron became a member of a society for art education and appreciation.
+George Frederic Watts started working on a painting of Cameron (which is now in the National Portrait Gallery).

-In 1860, after an extended visit to Alfred Tennyson at the seaside village of Freshwater, on the Isle of Wight, Cameron hastily purchased a property next door to Tennyson.
+In 1860, after an extended visit to Tennyson at Freshwater, Cameron bought a house next door.
 The family moved there, naming the property "Dimbola" after one of the coffee plantations in Ceylon.
-A private gate connected the residences and the two families soon started entertaining well-known personalities with music, poetry readings, and amateur plays, creating an artistic scene much as what was previously found at Little Holland House.
-She lived there until 1875.
+A private gate connected the residences and the two families soon started entertaining famous people with music, poetry readings, and amateur plays, creating an artistic scene similar to Little Holland House.
+Cameron lived there until 1875.